marcospri/elixirquads/README.md

 ===========
 An attemp to recreate the very cool https://github.com/fogleman/Quads in Elixir.

-The implementation is more naive and way slower but it was a fun expiriment.
+The implementation is more naive and way slower but it was a fun expirement.

 ![alt tag](https://raw.githubusercontent.com/marcospri/elixirquads/master/sample.png)